LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 Authenticated chat engagements send a request to your authentication server.
 The authentication server verifies the request, and the chat process begins to load.

-If your authentication server returns a message stating that the request is not accepted/authenticated, LiveEngage displays an offline survey to the visitor.
+If your authentication server returns a message stating that the request is not accepted/authenticated, the Conversational Cloud displays an offline survey to the visitor.

 ### Solution: